wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## Core SDKs for Sending Raw Data to Wavefront

 The core SDKs (Level 1 SDKs) enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
 A core SDK is especially useful for creating utilities that obtain existing values from a data store and send them as observability data to Wavefront.
-[SDK languages.](#SDKlevels)
+See above for [supported SDK languages](#SDKlevels).

-A core SDK enables an application to communicate with Wavefront in one of two ways:
+A core SDK is built into each of the other observability SDKs to enable applications to communicate with Wavefront in one of two ways:
 * Send data directly to the Wavefront service ([direct ingestion](direct_ingestion.html)).
 This technique gets you up and running with minimal preparation, but is best suited for small-scale uses.
 * Send data to a [Wavefront proxy](proxies_installing.html), which then forwards the data to the Wavefront service.
 This technique is recommended for large-scale deployments, because the proxy provides resilience to internet outages, control over data queuing and filtering, and more.

-**Note:** A core SDK is built into each of the other observability SDKs to provide a uniform way of communicating with Wavefront.

 <!---
 **Note:** An alternative approach, without using an SDK, is to configure a Wavefront proxy to transform existing values into a data format that Wavefront recognizes.